-1. Identify fundamental concepts of the humanities

-Guiding prompts: What are some fundamental concepts explored in this course and how do they relate to the humanities?
+1. Ident tify fundamental concepts of the humanities • Guiding prompts: What are some fundamental concepts explored in this course and how do they relate to the humanities?
 In what ways might an instructor evaluate students on the acquisition of this knowledge?

-2. Analyze texts and other created artifacts using theories and methods of the humanities

-Guiding prompts: Identify some example texts and artifacts students will explore in this course.
+2. Analy yze texts and other created artifacts using theories and methods of the humanities • Guiding prompts: Identify some example texts and artifacts students will explore in this course.
 What are some theories and methods students might use to analyze them?
 In what ways might an instructor evaluate students on the acquisition of this skill?

-3. Interpret texts and other created artifacts within multiple historical, intellectual, and cultural contexts

-Guiding prompts: Identify some example texts and artifacts for which students will interpret within the different contexts.
+3. Interp pret texts and other created artifacts within multiple historical, intellectual, and cultural contexts • Guiding prompts: Identify some example texts and artifacts for which students will interpret within the different contexts.
 In what ways might an instructor evaluate students on the acquisition of this skill?

-4. Synthesize multiple complex sources and create a coherent narrative or argument

-Guiding prompts: Identify examples of the types of sources students will be working with.
+4. Synth nesize multiple complex sources and create a coherent narrative or argument • Guiding prompts: Identify examples of the types of sources students will be working with.
+Outline a potential product students will produce to demonstrate a coherent parrative or

 Outline a potential product students will produce to demonstrate a coherent narrative or argument.

-Critique & Prac in Design (G06D)
+✓ Critique & Prac in Design (G06D)